Green Iguana Facts

 Green Iguana Physical Description

-The beautiful Green Iguana almost immediately captures the attention of those fortunate enough to encounter it.
-But it doesn’t simply do so due to its visual appeal, great though that is.
-This is true since it also grows to fully respectable dimensions when mature.
+The beautiful Green Iguana almost immediately captures the attention of those individuals fortunate enough to encounter it.
+But the wonder doesn’t simply do so due to its visual appeal, great though that is.
+This holds true since it also grows to fully respectable dimensions when fully mature.

-The reptile also follows the same pattern in this regard that the majority display.
-That’s because it presents a certain degree of the physiological characteristic of sexual dimorphism.
+The lizard also follows the same pattern in this regard that the majority of its numerous kindred around the world display.
+That’s because it presents a degree of the physiological characteristic of sexual dimorphism.
 In its specific case, however, this trait manifests itself purely in terms of size.

-More specifically, males attain a greater average size than their female counterparts.
-This extends to both length and mass.
+More specifically, males of the species attain a greater average size than their female counterparts.
+This trend extends to both length and mass.
 Overall, though, the species reaches an average total length equaling approximately 3.9 – 5.6 ft (1.2 – 1.7 m).
 Yet, the tail accounts for most of this.

 Exceptional individuals do occur, though, among both sexes.
-Some larger males reach or even exceed 18 lb (8.2 kg) in mass.
-On extremely rare occasions, a few even weigh as much as 20 lb (9.1 kg).
-These extreme examples reach lengths of up to 6.6 ft (2 m).
+Some of the larger males reach or even exceed 18 lb (8.2 kg) in mass.
+On extremely rare occasions, a few mammoth examples even weigh as much as 20 lb (9.1 kg).
+These extreme examples occasionally reach lengths of up to 6.6 ft (2 m).

-But it’s the colors of the creature that draw the most interest.
+But it’s the astonishingly vibrant colors of the creature that draw the most interest.
 Regardless of its common name, green only forms one of the many hues the animal presents.
 These vary, especially between locations.
-But, they include bluish, lavender, red, black, brown, and orange.
+But, they include bluish, lavender, red, black, brown, and even orange.

 - Kingdom: Animalia